great-northern-diver/loon.ggplot/README.md

 [1] "gg"     "ggplot"
 ```

-Layers, theme adjustification can be piped into like:
+Layers, theme adjustification can be piped though like:

 ```
 pg +